-Your insulin requirements may be guite small in the first few days or so after birth, and you will still need to do frequent blood glucose monitoring so you can adjust your insulin doses.
-At this stage it is recommended to keep your blood glucose levels between 5 and 10mmol/L, not lower, to reduce the risk of hypos.
+If you are taking insulin, you may need less in the first few days after birth, but you will still need to do frequent blood glucose monitoring so you can adjust your insulin doses.
+At this stage it is recommended to keep your blood glucose levels between 5 and 10mmol/L, not lower, to reduce your risk of hypos.

-It can be difficult to keep blood glucose levels within the recommended range while breastfeeding, so contact your diabetes health professionals for support to adjust your insulin doses.
+It can be difficult to keep blood glucose levels within the recommended range while breastfeeding, so contact your diabetes health professionals for advice on medication or support to adjust your insulin doses.
 Talk to your accredited practising dietitian about your diet and nutritional needs for breastfeeding.